EarToEarOak/RTLSDR-Scanner/readme.md

 - **Start** - Scan start frequency
 - **Stop** - Scan stop frequency
 - **Dwell** - Sampling time spent on each step
+- **FFT Size** - FFT size, greater values result in higher analysis precision (with higher sizes dwell should be increased)
-- **Continous update** - Update the display on each step (caution only use with small scans and low dwell times)
+- **Continuous update** - Update the display on each step (caution only use with small scans and low dwell times)
 - **Grid** - Show a grid on the scan

 **File Menu**